Good door locks are the key to making a property secure, whether in your home or business premises.

 The bolts used in this sort of lock should be made of durable metal such as steel, bronze or brass.

 Some deadbolts have several bolts spaced apart, and a single turn of the key can throw more than one bolt pin at the same time.
-These are often used for patio doors manufactured from PVCu and usually have three bolt at the top, middle and bottom of the frame.
+These are often used for patio doors manufactured from PVCu and usually have three bolts at the top, middle and bottom of the frame.

 Unlike the deadbolt, a latch key sits on the face of the door.
 It can also be called a spring or Yale lock.

 When the door closes, the latch is propelled into a cup fixed to the outside of the frame.
 It is opened from the inside by turning a handle from the outside by using a key.

 Much cheaper than deadlocks, they are much less secure.
 Higher security is offered by some latch locks which incorporate a deadbolt mechanism.

 Electronically controlled door locks are appearing on the market in higher numbers.
 The mechanism is usually of the deadbolt type, but an electric current is used to operate it instead of a key.

 The user opens the door by typing a keypad code or pressing the button on a fob.

 They offer several advantages over the traditional key system.
-Lost or stolen fobs can easily be deactivated, and the code changed if the keypad numbers become compromised.
+Lost or stolen fobs can easily be deactivated, and the code is changed if the keypad numbers become compromised.